2020PB/police-brutality/reports/North Carolina.md

 ### Police fire riot control rounds into protest | May 31st

 Footage shows a crowd protesting in place with hands up.
-Shots are heard and a protestor runs to kick a projectile back.
+Shots are heard and a protester runs to kick a projectile back.
 Filmer states that police are firing "what appears to be pepper-spray pellets," which are likely pepper balls.
 Greg Doucette spreadsheet additionally suggests the projectiles are pepper balls.

 tags: pepper-ball, shoot, protester